RedStoneMango/edit-maker/README.md

 2. **Generate beat-syncronized graphic clips**

-    The graphics are selected and prepared for editing.
+    The graphics are shuffled and prepared for editing.
 This includes adjusting the graphics to a length that matches the audio's beats and applying filters like vignette

 3. **Apply clip transitions**